mageworx/mageworx-donations-veniapwa/README.md

 - Localization using react-intl

 ## Upload the extension
-1. Create directory `@mageworx/donations-veniapwa` in the root of your project
-2. Copy this project to `@mageworx/donations-veniapwa`
-3. Run `yarn add file:./@mageworx/donations-veniapwa` in the root of your project
+1. Run `yarn add @mageworx/donations-veniapwa` or `npm i @mageworx/giftcards-veniapwa` in the root of your project
-4. Open `local-intercept.js` in the root of your project and put this code into `function localIntercept`.
+2. Open `local-intercept.js` in the root of your project and put this code into `function localIntercept`.
 Pay attention, `function localIntercept` must have `targets` as parameter (you can see example of `local-intercept.js` in `@mageworx/donations-veniapwa/documentation`).
 ```
 /* MageWorx donations-veniapwa start */
 const donationsTargetables = Targetables.using(targets);